A number of programmes are available to support service users, carers and members of the public to get involved in Health and Social Care (HSC).

 - What resources are available to help and support you in your advisory role in Health and Social Care.

-The Patient and Client Council (PCC) also offers capacity building training to provide service users and carers with some practical resources to help them engage with other service users, healthcare professionals, policy and decision makers.
+The Patient and Client Council (PCC) offers capacity building training to provide service users and carers with some practical resources to help them engage with other service users, healthcare professionals, policy and decision makers.
 The course is free to attend for members of the PCC’s membership scheme and covers;

 - The Health and Social Care system and how it works;